1-800-275-4279

 Manufacturing Defect

 A manufacturing defect occurs when a product deviates from its intended design due to errors in the production process.
-Quality control and rigorous testing are crucial to identify and fix defects before products reach consumers, preventing serious consequences for safety and finances.
+Quality control and rigorous testing are crucial to identify and fix defects before products reach consumers, preventing severe consequences for safety and finances.
 Comprehensive quality control involves monitoring every production stage to ensure adherence to design specifications.
 Early detection through rigorous testing enhances product safety, fostering consumer trust.
 Companies must invest in advanced testing equipment and skilled personnel for thorough assessments and certifications.

 Design Defect